"Roti! Roti!", the lure of the bread man

 Ismalia Bakery closed down and in 2005, Maliia Bakery moved into the building and brought with it a rich history of bread-making while continuing the tradition of making Penang’s best-loved bread.

 Benggali Roti best served with…

-My dad lived to eat.
+My late dad lived to eat.
 He taught us to appreciate the simple pleasures in life.
 He would prepare breakfast most mornings.
-One of my favourites has to be Benggali roti with thick chicken curry, always served hot with a pot of rich aromatic kopi-o (local black coffee) to complete a satisfying feast.
+One of my favourites has to be Benggali roti with thick chicken curry and potatoes, always served hot with a pot of rich aromatic kopi-o (local black coffee) to complete a satisfying feast.
 Even as I write this, it makes my mouth water.
 You would be surprised if you knew how fast we consumed those loaves of benggali roti.